-Why should A high-quality computing education equips pupils to use computational thinking and children learn creativity to understand and change the world.
-Computing has deep links with this subject? mathematics, science, and design and technology, and provides insights into both Our key driving themes are: natural and artificial systems.
+Our key driving themes are: Why should children learn this subject?
+A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
-Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-Computing also ensures that COMPUTING pupils become digitally literate - able to use, and express themselves and develop Coding their ideas through, information and communication technology - at a level suitable for the future workplace and as active participants in a digital world At Brackenwood Junior School, children will: E-Safety What will Apply the fundamental principles and concepts of computer science, children learn to including abstraction, logic, algorithms and data representation do in this Analyse problems in computational terms, and have repeated practical subject? experience of writing computer programs in order to solve such problems Computer Literacy Evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems Become responsible, competent, confident and creative users of information and communication Vocabulary Provide access to high quality hardware such as ipads and laptops.
-How will we Invite computing specialists in to lead workshops inspire them?
-Use coding to create computer games and systems Link E-safety to their real life experiences
+Building on this knowledge and understanding, pupils are equipped to use information technology to ŊŊ Coding create programs, systems and a range of content.
+Computing also ensures that pupils become digitally literate - able to use, and express themselves and develop their ideas through, information and communication technology - at a level suitable for the future workplace and as active participants in a digital world UTI - E-Safety What will children learn to do in this At Brackenwood Junior School, children will: Apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation COMPUTING - Computer Literacy subject?
+Analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems Evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems Become responsible, competent, confident and creative users of Ū Vocabulary How will we inspire them? information and communication Provide access to high quality hardware such as ipads and laptops.
+Invite computing specialists in to lead workshops Use coding to create computer games and systems Link E-safety to their real life experiences